 At MacLachlan, the living systems philosophy is ingrained in all aspects of the academic and co-curricular program through the seamless integration of technology and the new innovative classroom furnishings.
 The Node chairs and Verb systems, developed by Steelcase, allow for flexible spaces that promote and cultivate an environment of open interaction and communication throughout the classroom.

 In the true fashion of Sir Edmund Hillary, the Everest Centre has been developed and implemented to enhance and build on the concept contained in the MacLachlan College Mission Statement that all students are unique and have something remarkable to offer.

 Programs under the Everest Centre are designed to go beyond MacLachlan’s regular curriculum.
 Some are incorporated in the school curriculum framework, others may require a more intense application for a specific period of time.
-Everest Centre programs are not only fun, they complement and enhance students’ unique learning experiences.
+Everest Centre programs complement and enhance students’ unique learning experiences.